timjogorman/RicherEventDescription/guidelines.md

 - **Michele Obama**$_{e1}$ is a busy **lady**, **she**$_{e1}$
 visits many schools around the country during the year.
-Just last week, the **First Lady**$_{e1}$ was in Wisconsin teaching kids why it is important to eat healthy and exercise \label{Mobama
+Just last week, the **First Lady**$_{e1}$ was in Wisconsin teaching kids why it is important to eat healthy and exercise.

-Yet example \ref{Mobama} also illustrates this question of what to do with attribution, as in the entity is a busy **lady**.
+Yet the above example also illustrates this question of what to do with attribution, as in the entity is a busy **lady**.
 The fundamental rule we'll follow with this is the following:
 \begin{itemize